codephilosopher/codeman-blog/content/posts/first-golang-program.md

 * Functions have opening and closing curly braces.
 Inside the main function, we write all other code.
 * ***fmt*** is a package name like main,  a group of similar related functions are grouped under a package name directory.
 Here ***Println*** function is put under ***fmt*** package. ***fmt.Println()***  will print to the standard out streams like terminal.
 * ***import "fmt"*** is the package import statement in Go, We can import multiple package import declaration in side a opening and closing parenthesis.
+* To run a go program, we need to type and enter these line of code in your terminal `go run source_file.go `